Astrix1234/nodejs-homeworks/readme.md

 - Clone the repository to your device.
 - Install dependencies using npm install.
-- Create a .env file in the main project directory and configure environment variables (PORT, DB_HOST, SECRET).
+- Create a .env file in the main project directory and configure environment variables (PORT, DB_HOST, SECRET, SMTP_HOST, SMTP_PORT, SMTP_USER, SMTP_PASSWORD, API_KEY, BACKEND_URL).
 - Start the local server using npm start.

 ## API Usage